When Feeling Empty Inside Makes You Question Your Worth

 Emotional emptiness often starts in childhood.
 And it's not always caused by overt abuse.
 Even loving, well-meaning parents can unintentionally miss a child's emotional needs.

-Emotional neglect happens when a child’s inner world, feelings, fears, joys and disappointments is not noticed, valued, or responded to.
+Emotional neglect happens when a child's inner world - their feelings, fears, joys, and disappointments is not noticed, valued, or responded to.
 A child whose physical needs are met but whose emotional life is ignored learns to suppress or disconnect from their feelings.

 Common signs of emotional neglect in childhood include: